 The plans described below are underwritten by ReliaStar Life Insurance Company, a member of the VoyaTM family of companies.
 You can enroll for coverage at any time with the exception of the Employee Benevolent Fund.
 Plan provisions, certain exclusions, eligibility requirements, and underwriting guidelines apply for each plan.
-For more details, contact SAMBA toll-free at 800-638-6589 or 301-984-1440 (for TDD, use 301-984-4155) or visit our website at www.SambaPlans.com.

 - Term Life Insurance coverage from \$25,000 to \$600,000 for you and your spouse.
 Children are covered at \$20,000 up to age 26.
-Includes member Accidental Death and Dismemberment coverage benefit doubles in the event of an accidental death. - 10-Year and 20-Year Group Level Term Insurance available to members and spouses in coverage amounts from \$200,000 to \$1,000,000.
-Coverage will not reduce during the level term rate period.
-Children are covered at \$20,000 up to age 26.
 Includes member Accidental Death and Dismemberment coverage benefit doubles in the event of an accidental death. - Personal Accident Insurance Coverage from \$10,000 to \$500,000 for you and your family.
-Provides around-the-clock protection for a low premium.
+Provides around-theclock protection for a low premium.
 Additional benefits provided for mortgage payments, tuition reimbursement for spouse and children, and much more. - Employee Benevolent Fund provides an immediate death benefit to help sustain your loved ones until other survivor benefits can be paid.
 Two plan options; \$17,500 or \$35,000.
 The plan is open only to select agencies.
 To see a complete list of participating agencies, visit the SAMBA website at www.SambaPlans.com.
+If your agency does not currently participate, please speak to your agency representative about contacting SAMBA for more information.

-VoyaTM Travel Assistance Service and Funeral Planning and Concierge Service is included in all of the above plans, at no additional cost.
+VoyaTM Travel Assistance Service and Funeral Planning and Concierge Service are included in all of the above plans, at no additional cost.